 Arriving at junction 93 north of Leuven, I cycled south towards junction 33 on the outskirts of the city.
 Following the arrows through a city is not easy.
 You have to concentrate on the traffic so it’s easy to miss a sign, which is what I did a couple of times.
 But eventually I was back on the open road and heading through Kessel-Lo towards junction 84.
 From there it was easy-going through some delightful countryside following junctions 20, 22 and 96.

 Then I turned north and headed via junctions 97 and 98 to 65 and Horst Castle.
 I was a bit disappointed there weren’t any nice benches to sit on and eat my picnic lunch, but found one in neighbouring Sint-Pieters-Rode.

 On the way back I followed junctions 63, 64, 66, 30, 35 and 31, which brought me back to the Leuven-Mechelen Canal and homeward bound.
 Altogether it was a tour of 80 km which took me 6½ hours.
 I would have completed it earlier but on the return leg the fierce westerly wind was pushing me backwards!

-Here’s some photos of my day out in Hageland:
+Here’s a map of my route.
+And here’s some photos of my day out in Hageland: